Blog # 7 (22 January 2018)

 "To Selfie" or "Not-To-Selfie"? this is the Question...

 Google estimated that in 2015 some 25 billion selfies have been uploaded on Google media.
-As it seems the message” I have been there because I have taken a picture of the place” is not strong enough anymore.
+As it seems the message ”I have been there because I have taken a picture of the place” is not strong enough anymore.
 It has to be the “Me in front of XY."
 A simple interpretation might be that human vanity is on the rise and show-off is the purpose.

-As human arms often are too short to make a proper selfie (or the selfie produces a funny bulbous nose) a whole business branch has developed with dozens of street vendors clustered around each major touristic sites trying to sell all kind of self-sticks.
+As human arms often are too short to make a proper selfie (or the selfie produces a funny bulbous nose) a whole business branch has developed with dozens of street vendors clustered around each major touristic sites trying to sell all kind of selfie-sticks.

-Initially I was strongly against making selfies myself and resisted fo ra couple of years.
-I rather was on the hunt to take pictures of people making selfies to document (and expose) human vanity – basically making fun of people clicking selfies (see some two nice examples on the left side).
+Initially I was strongly against making selfies myself and resisted for a couple of years.
+I was rather on the hunt to take pictures of people making selfies to document (and expose) human vanity – basically making fun of people clicking selfies (see some two nice examples on the left side).

-Travelling with my partner Ursula I slowly started to soften my viewpoint.
-Actually, she had a convincing argument: Making a selfie of the two of us cresates a memory and sends the message that we are a couple.
+Travelling with my partner Ursula, I slowly started to soften my viewpoint.
+Actually, she had a convincing argument: Making a selfie of the two of us creates a memory and sends the message that we are a couple.
 Such a selfie is memory of shared time and actually it is the same as if we give our camera to a third person to take a picture of us.
-Thus, I eventually gave in and soem months ago bought a selfie stick in Cusco / Peru.
+Thus, I eventually gave in and some months ago bought a selfie stick in Cusco / Peru.
 With a bit of wickedness in the back of my mind I bought Ursula a pink selfie stick knowing that she is a pronounced feminist.

 By the way: While there are commonly more women taking selfies, among the causalities 75 % are male.